 Identifying Barriers in Your Property

-Pay close attention to thresholds.
-Even a slight rise - anything over 1.3 centimetres (0.5 inches) - can make it tough for someone using a wheelchair to navigate.
+Walk through your property seeing it through the eyes of someone with mobility challenges.
+Are there steps without ramps?
+Narrow doorways?
+Light switches that are hard to reach?
+Even a slight threshold rise over 1.3 centimetres (0.5 inches) can make it tough for someone using a wheelchair to navigate.
 Switching out round doorknobs for lever-style handles is another small but impactful change.
-Take photos and measurements of these areas to guide your planning.
+Check for grab bars or shower seats in bathrooms and ensure lighting is bright enough throughout.

 Planning and Prioritizing Upgrades